 Federal Aviation Administration (FAA), DOT.

-We must receive comments on this proposed AD by June 22, 2015.
+We must receive comments on this AD by October 12, 2018.

 Federal eRulemaking Portal: Go to http://www.regulations.gov.
 Follow the instructions for submitting comments.